-You’ve got one building with one roof sitting on one property that may or may not require landscape management!
-One location dramatically cuts the time it takes to maintain your investment and can actually be less expensive to maintain, all things considered.
+You’ve got one building with one roof sitting on one property that may or may not require landscape management.
+One location dramatically cuts the time it takes to maintain your investment and can be less expensive to maintain, all things considered.

 5. More bang for your buck

 When you sell a single-family home to another investor or individual, that price is based on the value of the property and structure on it.
-Multifamily real estate takes into account the profits the property is generating, as well.
-And, more units equal more income!
+Multifamily real estate sales consider the profits the property is generating, as well.
+And more units equal more income!
 So, depending on the number of tenants you have, if your property is in a good location and has been well maintained, you could net a pretty nice return when you sell.

 These are all things to bear in mind whether you invest with personal cash for immediate income or with your IRA funds to grow income for retirement.
 Of course, there are considerations—such as more people to deal with, multiple possibilities for plumbing issues, leaks, etc. If you invest with your IRA, you can’t personally manage or work on the property.
 But you hire the professionals to do it and oversee their work.
 If you want less personal involvement, investing passively in a syndication may be the perfect strategy for you.